OfficeDev/office-js-docs-pr/docs/design/custom-tab-placement.md

 > [!IMPORTANT]
 >
 > - The add-in feature and markup described in this article is in preview and is *only available in PowerPoint on the web*.
-We recommend that you try the markup out in test and development environments only.
+We recommend that you try out the markup in test and development environments only.
 Do not use preview markup in a production environment or within business-critical documents.
 > - The markup described in this article only works on platforms that support requirement set **AddinCommands 1.3**.
 See [Behavior on unsupported platforms](#behavior-on-unsupported-platforms) below.

-You specify where you want a custom tab to appear by identifying which built-in Office tab you want it to be next to and specifying whether it should be on the left or right side of the built-in tab.
-You make these specifications by including either an [InsertBefore](../reference/manifest/customtab.md#insertbefore) (left) or an [InsertAfter](../reference/manifest/customtab.md#insertafter) element in the [CustomTab](../reference/manifest/customtab.md) (right) element in your add-in's manifest.
+Specify where you want a custom tab to appear by identifying which built-in Office tab you want it to be next to and specifying whether it should be on the left or right side of the built-in tab.
+Make these specifications by including either an [InsertBefore](../reference/manifest/customtab.md#insertbefore) (left) or an [InsertAfter](../reference/manifest/customtab.md#insertafter) (right) element in the [CustomTab](../reference/manifest/customtab.md) element of your add-in's manifest.
 (You cannot have both elements.)

 In the following example, the custom tab is configured to appear *just after* the **Review** tab.
 Note that the value of the `<InsertAfter>` element is the ID of the built-in Office tab.